Chris Soules Is All Smiles While Attending Former Bachelor Contestant Sharleen Joynt's Wedding

 While all eyes may be on Fashion Week in New York City, a former Bachelor contestant was quietly saying "I Do" to the man of her dreams.

 E!
-News can confirm reality star Sharleen Joynt married Andy Levine near Battery Park Friday evening.
+News can confirm reality star Sharleen Joynt married Andy Levine at Battery Park Gardens Friday evening.

-Close to 100 guests including Bachelor Nation members Becca Tilley, Calia Quinn, Kelly Travis and Nick Viall were in attendance for the special ceremony.
+Close to 100 guests including Bachelor Nation members Becca Tilley, Calia Quinn, Kelly Travis, Andi Dorfman and Nick Viall were in attendance for the special ceremony.

 BACKGRID